KittyGiraudel/site/_posts/2014-01-15-sass-string-to-number.md

 ---
-title: "Casting a string to a number in Sass"
+title: Casting a string to a number in Sass
 tags:
   - sass
   - type